chandimavishwajith/chandimavishwajith/README.md

-### Hi there, I'm kryptocj 👋 | You may also know me by [Chandima Vishwajith] 😉
+### Hi there, I'm chandimav7 👋 | You may also know me by [Chandima Vishwajith] 😉

-## I'm a Designer, Developer and a University Student!
+## I'm a Designer and a Developer!
 - 🔭 I’m currently studying at University!
 - 👨‍💻 My work is available at **[Ui Addict][website]**
-- 🌱 I’m currently learning Web, Graphic Designing and Networking
+- 🌱 I’m currently learning Graphic Designing and Networking
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Contribute more to Open Source projects
 - 📫 How to reach me **vishwajith.9t@gmail.com**